jscutlery/semver/README.md

 To detect a new version this package looks into the commit history and checks if any source files changed since the last version.

+> [!IMPORTANT]
-> **Note**: Major zero version `0.x.y` is for initial development.
+> Major zero version `0.x.y` is for initial development.
 Anything may change at any time so the consumer won't get any new minor version using the caret or tilde compatibility range, for instance version `0.3.1` won't be resolved if the consumer wants `^0.2.0`.

+> [!NOTE]
+> Merge commits are ignored by the tool when calculating next version to bump.

 #### Specify the level of change